Spartacus-shoulder-kinematics-dataset/shoulder-kinematics/README.md

 1. The **Data** folder contains the raw and processed data files.
 Each subfolder within this directory corresponds to a specific study (e.g., `#1_Begon_et_al`).
 .
 These subfolders are named according to the study authors and contain CSV files with detailed biomechanical data from the experiments.
-For example, within the `#3_Chu_et_al` folder, you might find a file named ST_medRotation_elevationFrontal.csv.
+For example, within the `#3_Chu_et_al` folder, you might find a file named  `ST_medRotation_elevationFrontal.csv`.
 This file includes two columns:
 First column: Represents the thoracohumeral angle.
 Second column: Represents an Euler Angle.
 The file naming convention is also indicative of the data it contains:
 'ST' stands for Scapulothoracic.
 'medRotation' stands for Medial Rotation.
-'elevationFrontal' stands for frontal plane elevation.
+'elevationFrontal' stands for frontal plane elevation:
-Here’s an example snippet from the `ST_medRotation_elevationFrontal.csv` file:
 ```
 29.774,-13.416
 39.527,-17.1201